Table of Contents

 Signal Transduction – Communication Between Cells and their Surroundings

 Both extracellular and intracellular messengers are needed for the transmission of information.
-Hormones use the following mechanisms: endocrine (transportation on information to an organ via the blood stream), autocrine (produced by signaling cells that can also bind to the ligand that is released, which means the signaling cell and the target cell can be the same or occur by transferring signaling molecules across gap junctions), or paracrine (involving being directed at neighboring cells).
-Paracrine signaling are produced and liberated by specialized local cells where the signals elicit quick responses and last only a short amount of time.
+The classical definition of hormone is any member of a class of signaling molecules produced by glands in multicellular organisms that are transported by the circulatory system to target distant organs to regulate physiology and behavior.
+The term hormone is sometimes extended to include chemicals produced by cells that affect the same or neighboring cells.
+To do that, hormones use the following mechanisms: endocrine (transportation of information to an organ via the blood stream), autocrine (produced by signaling cells that can also bind to the ligand that is released, which means the signaling cell and the target cell can be the same or occur by transferring signaling molecules across gap junctions), or paracrine (involving being directed at neighboring cells).
+Paracrine signaling is produced and liberated by specialized local cells where the signals elicit quick responses and last only a short amount of time.
 Gut hormones are frequently paracrine.

 In contrast to this, the body can produce mediators in unspecialized cells and use them for communication.
 Examples of this are prostaglandins.
 Additionally, there are transmitters, which are used in the nervous system.